drj11/pypng/README.md

 Installs via wheel files.

+`prichunkpng` command line tool now has some new options to add
+chunks:
+- `--iccprofile` to add a `iCCP` chunk (ICC Profile);
-`prichunkpng` command line tool now has a new `--physical` option to add a `pHYs` chunk, which allows the intended pixel size to be specified.
+- `--physical` to add a `pHYs` chunk, specifying the intended pixel size;
+- `--sigbit` to add a `sBIT` chunk, specifying the encoded significant bits;
+- `--transparent` to add a `tRNS` chunk, specifying the transparent colour.

 `priditherpng` command line tool standardised and converted to Python 3.

+`pripngtopam` tool now has a `--plain` option to output plan PGM and PPM formats.
+The `topam` part of the name is a bit of a
+misnomer: when possible (L and RGB PNG files) the tool will output either a PGM (grey) or a PPM (RGB) file.
+Essentially all tools that can process a PAM file can also process a PGM or a PPM file.
+PAM files cannot be _plain_ so using the option will raise an error in the case where a true PAM file is written.

 Better error messages when you write the wrong number of rows.

+(Slightly experimentally) running the `png` module as a command line tool, with `python -m png`, will report the version and file location of the `png` module.

 ### Release 0.0.20